 Students earning a master's by Plan I, the thesis option only use the Application for Advancement to Candidacy to advance for the master's.
-When the student submits the thesis either by paper submission to the Library Archives or to the Graduate Division for the electronic submission, part of the required paperwork at time of submission is the Master's Thesis/Signature Page Report on the Final Examination for the Master's Degree.
+When the student submits the thesis to the Graduate Division for the electronic submission, part of the required paperwork at time of submission is the Master's Thesis/Signature Page Report on the Final Examination for the Master's Degree.
 This form requires signatures from the department as well as the thesis committee certifying completion of all requirements.